coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

 ---

 + **Lesson 1:  Background and Theory**
-  > Discuss some of the concepts behind computer science.
+  > Discuss some of the concepts behind computer science and programming.
     Familiarize the class with software and hardware terms.
     + What are programs and programming languages?
     + How do computers do what they do?